Gingerbread89fp/mad_2cwk50/README.md

 Each user can also update their profile details and unfollow any of the other chitters they were previously following.

 ## Acknowledgements

+Thanks to the Chittr team for providing the API on which this app is built.